Citrine: Properties, Facts and Photos

 What is Citrine?

 Citrine is a relatively rare yellow variety of the mineral quartz.
-The majority of citrine being sold around the world is heated amethyst.
+The majority of citrine being sold is heated amethyst.

-Material labelled 'citrine' can also be smoky quartz, which may or may not have been heat treated.
-When heated, smoky quartz loses colour which can give it a yellow hue.
-Natural citrine also loses its colour when heated but can be reversed through irradiation.
+Material labelled 'citrine' can also be smoky quartz, which may or may not have been heat-treated.
+When heated, smoky quartz loses colour, which can give it a yellow hue.
+Natural citrine also loses its colour when heated, but this can be reversed through irradiation.

 Generally, it's quite easy to tell natural citrine from heated amethyst.